-- a.
-Vitamin and mineral supplements must not include any grain or grain by-products as carriers or ingredients. - b.
-If prohibited substances are provided to restore the health of the animal, the animal must be removed from the grass-fed herd, with this relocation documented.
-However, grain or other supplements must not be withheld from a sick animal to preserve the animal's grass-fed status.
+If prohibited substances other than carriers for vitamin and mineral supplements are provided to restore the health of the animal, the animal must be removed from the grassfed herd, with this relocation documented.
+However, grain or other prohibited substances must not be withheld from a sick or low-body-condition animal (see FW 5) to preserve the animal's grass-fed status.